rubenromao/m2-module-blog/README.md

 Custom database table to store blog posts.
 Custom model to manage blog posts.
 Custom Web API endpoints to create, update, delete, and get blog posts.
-Custom admin grid to manage blog posts.
+Custom service contracts to create, update, delete, and get blog posts.
-Custom admin form to create and edit blog posts.
+Custom Observer to log blog post creation.
 Custom frontend page to create a blog post.
 Custom frontend page to edit a blog post.
 Custom frontend page to delete a blog post.
 Custom frontend page to display blog posts.

+### TODO
+- Plugin to add extra information to the blog post (just to show how to use plugins).
+- Admin system configuration to enable/disable the module and other settings.
+- Admin grid to display blog posts.
+- Admin form to create/edit/delete blog posts.
+- Admin ACL to manage blog posts.
+- Admin menu to manage blog posts.
+- Admin mass actions to delete blog posts.
+- Admin UI component to manage blog posts.

 ## Installation details